-- You need to email me (Dr. Hedges) within 48 hours of the missed deadline (preferably prior to the assignment due date) to let me know that you want to use one of your late passes.
+- 1. You need to email me (Dr. Hedges) within 48 hours of the missed deadline (preferably prior to the assignment due date) to let me know that you want to use one of your late passes.
 I will reply with instructions for how to complete the assignment.
-The assignment then must be turned in within the 48 hours window following the absolute due date. - Because multiple quizzes have the same absolute due date, if that absolute due date is missed, you may only request an extension for the most recent quiz.
-Quizzes that had been open and had suggested due dates weeks prior will not be eligible for extensions.
-Quizzes are meant to be completed weekly, and not done at the last minute before the due date. - 3.
-I will keep track of the number of late passes and record them on D2L for you to see your late pass status within your D2L grade book. - 4.
+The assignment then must be turned in within the 48 hours window following the due date. - 2.
+I will keep track of the number of late passes and record them on D2L for you to see your late pass status within your D2L grade book. - 3.
 If you have a more serious or long-term problem that prevents you from completing assignments by the indicated due dates, this needs to be communicated with me (Dr. Hedges) as soon as possible so that alternative arrangements can be made.